As stated in the previous section, the

 The example shows a path element that goes diagonally across the page.
-In the middle of it, two elliptical arcs have been cut out (x radius = 30, y radius = 50).
+At its center, two elliptical arcs have been cut out (x radius = 30, y radius = 50).
 In the first one, the x-axis-rotation has been left at 0, so the ellipse that the arc travels around (shown in gray) is oriented straight up and down.
 For the second arc, though, the x-axis-rotation is set to -45 degrees.
 This rotates the ellipse so that it is aligned with its minor axis along the path direction, as shown by the second ellipse in the example image.

 The four different paths mentioned above are determined by the next two argument flags.
 As mentioned earlier, there are still two possible ellipses for the path to travel around and two different possible paths on both ellipses, giving four possible paths.
 The first argument is the large-arc-sweep-flag.
-It simply determines if the arc that should be drawn should be greater than, or less than 180 degrees, and in the end determines which direction the arc will travel around a given circle.
+It simply determines if the arc should be greater than or less than 180 degrees; in the end, this flag determines which direction the arc will travel around a given circle.
 The second argument determines if the arc should begin moving at negative angles or positive ones, which essentially picks which of the two circles you will travel around.
 The example below shows all four possible combinations, along with the two circles for each case.